 Provence Travel Guide: Lavender Fields, Villages, Food, Wine & Insider Tips

 This Provence Travel Guide introduces one of the most iconic and atmospheric regions in southern France.
 Provence is defined by lavender landscapes, sun-drenched stone villages, Roman history, open-air markets, rosé wine, and a slow Mediterranean rhythm of life.
+Provence is often part of a wider trip across France, especially when visiting different regions.

 It is a place defined by lavender landscapes, sun-drenched stone villages, Roman history, open-air markets, rosé wine, and a slow Mediterranean rhythm of life.